Set up targeting

 Add seed keywords

 Seed keywords are short phrases that describe what your customers might type into Google when looking for what you sell.
-Hero Marketer uses these as the starting point for keyword research.
+Hero Marketer uses these seeds as the starting point for keyword research in the next step.

 Aim for one to three seeds.
 Good seeds are: